What do you do when you only have water when it rains, and it only rains two months in a year?

 “Even though the pond water is brown, it still is precious”, Simon notes; “We only have one wet season that is two months long and for the rest of the year we have to walk for over 5km to access water, of any type and colour.”

 The lack of water has negatively affected the hygiene, sanitation and the general community well-being in Nateelo.
 During the dry season, things like washing dishes, clothes or even taking a bath are an absolute luxury.

 For Nateelo however, all that has now changed!

-In October 2016 Fields of Life constructed our 540th borehole in the Nateelo village, providing clean, safe water to 500 households.
+Thanks to the generosity of our supporters, Fields of Life constructed a borehole in the Nateelo village, providing clean, safe water to 500 households.

 The village Chairperson spoke on behalf of his community; “This is the start of a new chapter for my village.
 We no longer have to worry about the dry season or even migrate.
 We can now safely cook food with clean water, wash our clothes, safely feed our animals and our children will no longer be at risk of waterborne disease.
 Thank You!”